ruggeri/tech-notes/math/fourier/11-limits-to-the-fourier-mass-decomposition.md

 will give a better and better approximation of `f`.
 And, moreover, the calculation of the weight for period `T_i` will be exact from the beginning.
 It's harder to see how we should know which `T_i` to use, if we don't know that by definition of `f`...
-But it suggests that we don't need special machinery.
+But it suggests that, in principle, we don't need the Fourier transform for mass decomposition.

 **If We Don't Know Periods, When Is Fourier Mass Decomposition Safe Over The Whole Real Line**